kissdaniel/lattics/docs/source/examples/drug_treatment/drug_treatment.rst

 The pharmacokinetics of the drug
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the animal experiments, the drug is administered to the subjects as a bolus injection, which causes its concentration in the blood to instantaneously increase, followed by distribution into the tissues and subsequent elimination (or degradation) over time.
 The ODE model describes the drug concentration within two compartments (tumor tissue and organs).
-This two-compartment approach allows the model to more accurately describe the measurable concentrations observed in vivo following treatment.
+This two-compartment approach allows the model to accurately describe the measurable concentrations observed in vivo following treatment.

 We now incorporate a substrate named "drug" into the simulation space.
 When creating the substrate, we must specify the diffusion coefficient and the decay coefficient describing spontaneous degradation of the substrate.
 Although diffusion will not be simulated in the homogeneous space, the diffusion coefficient can still be set here and will be required during the three-dimensional simulation.
 Based on literature data regarding the typical size of PLD nanoparticles (on the order of 100 nm), we will set the substrate's diffusion coefficient to 2 × 10\ :sup:`-3` μm\ :sup:`2`/ms (:ref:`Lee et al. (2021) <ref_lee2021>` and :ref:`Schleyer et al. (2024) <ref_schleyer2024>`).
 Since the decay rate will be determined experimentally (see below), we will set it to an arbitrary placeholder value (e.g., 0.0) for now.